2

 The new EUCC scheme will change some cybersecurity protocols regarding product certification throughout Europe, but still draws on many of the same core concepts as the Common Criteria.
 It marks a departure from the previous SOG-IS MRA.

 For the time being, both methods will be held to a high standard when assessing and evaluating the cybersecurity protocols of ICT products.
-The value and implications for vendors and consumers will be clear once the rollout is completed by the end of 2022.

 min reading time